 i.
 Safeguards Concerning the Use of Restraints.
-Specify the safeguards that the state has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanica restraints).
-State laws, regulations, and policies that are referenced are available to CMS upon request t the Medicaid agency or the operating agency (if applicable). ii.
+Specify the safeguards that the state has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the restraints and ensuring that state safeguards concerning their use are followed and how such oversight conducted and its frequency:
+Specify the state agency (or agencies) responsible for overseeing the use of restraints and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: